 It therefore resembles a Hollywood remake of an air-cooled 911 rather than the real thing, but given how skilfully executed it is, that is fine by us – especially the blue prototype with its novel denim seat upholstery.

 We also feel the stools on their show stand deserve a special mention, with their alloy-wheel base and tweedy cushion.

-Speaking of tweedy, while it would be a stretch to call a Morgan a supercar, they deserve a mention, partly because they’ve gained a major new investor, but mostly because they debuted a new ‘Plus Six’ Roadster with an all-new wood-over-aluminium chassis and the same BMW powertrain used in the Toyota GR Supra – including the first turbo engine in Morgan’s 110-year history.
+Speaking of tweedy, while it would be a stretch to call a Morgan a supercar, they deserve a mention.
+This is partly because they’ve gained a major new investor, but mostly because they debuted a new ‘Plus Six’ Roadster, with an all-new wood-over-aluminium chassis and the same BMW powertrain used in the Toyota GR Supra – including the first turbo engine in Morgan’s 110-year history.

 While this new “wide chassis” car looks essentially unchanged on the outside, LED headlights aside, the interior now features a digital display (crivens!) and hidden speakers – although we wonder whether they should’ve done more to visually integrate the plastic BMW transmission lever and shift paddles, which jar in this retro cockpit.